 “I just have to find out who it was that came to speak to me today.”

 I turned back to the stage.
-Miss T was singing a melody with a touch of old school cabaret.
+The Boss Lady was singing a melody with a touch of old school cabaret.
 The drum beat was reminiscent of a military march.
 Her red dress glinted under the stage lights.
 Her voice was a pleasant tone, soft and warm like honey.

-Theresa remained frozen in her chair, staring at Miss T, complete with appreciative calls from the crowd.
+Theresa remained frozen in her chair, staring at the Boss Lady, complete with appreciative calls from the crowd.

 Dennis walked by so I stopped him.